istio-ecosystem/authservice/README.md

 including [Authentication Policy](https://istio.io/docs/tasks/security/authn-policy/) and [RBAC](https://istio.io/docs/tasks/security/rbac-groups/).
 Together, they allow developers to protect their APIs and web apps without any application code required.

+## Using the `authservice` docker image
+The `authservice` images are hosted on [authservice's GitHub Package Registry](https://github.com/istio-ecosystem/authservice/packages).
+NOTE: The Github Package Registry currently does **NOT** work with Kubernetes.
+[This issue](https://github.com/kubernetes-sigs/kind/issues/870) is expected to be fixed and released soon.
+For the time being, you need to manually `docker pull` the image from the Github Package Registry and `docker push` it to your own image registry (e.g. Docker Hub) in order to use it with Kubernetes.

 ## Example
 Please refer to the [bookinfo-example](./bookinfo-example) directory for an example integration.